Every year I publish a report on the cheapest places to live in the world, with a wrap-up on where you can find the lowest living expenses for expats.

 Hungary in the Heart of Europe

 If you can get past the right-wing, anti-immigration politics that has turned this into Europe’s least democratic government, Hungary is a great place to live.
-Budapest is one of the world’s great cities and it’s still possible to find a nice apartment for less than 600 euros a month in a convenient area there.
+Budapest is one of the world’s great cities and it’s also one of the cheapest cities to live in that’s a major European capital.
+It’s still possible to find a nice apartment for less than 600 euros a month in a convenient area there.
 Once you get out of the capital though, prices drop dramatically.
 This is an attractive country with a lot of gorgeous scenery and it’s one of Europe’s best bargain wine destinations.

 If you’re white and European looking, you’ll blend right in and things will probably go smoothly if you’re not too outspoken.
 If you’re black, Asian, or Hispanic, however, the welcome may not be as warm in this nationalist, one-party state, even if you don’t open your mouth…

 This is not on many location independent workers’ short list, but it probably should be since it is one of the countries with the fastest internet speeds in the world.
 It also has some of the cheapest international flights when it’s time to escape winter or go see the relatives.
 Add to that bargain prices on apartments, food, drink, and utilities and Romania is a country where most westerners can chop their monthly expenses by 2/3.

 As with Bulgaria, a lot of the younger residents have left the villages and are working elsewhere in Europe, so if you’re coming the other direction it’s easy to find an inexpensive place to live.
 But as with much of Europe, the challenge is enduring the long process to get residency and you’ve got some cold winters to fight if you stay all 12 months.

 Albania: Come Stay for a Year

 What if you could pick a place that’s a ferry ride away from Italy, with a similar climate, that would allow you to stay a whole year with just a tourist visa (if you’re American)?